 An online program is a program of study in which all the courses are offered online and no activities are required to be completed on campus.
 An online program leads to a degree or certificate, or meets the educational requirements for professional licensure or certification.

 Failure to submit complete records of all previous academic experience can result in the student being denied admission, or in the case of nondisclosure or misrepresentation, the rescinding of a previously granted admission which may result in dismissal from the institution.

 Georgian Court University’s academic year begins on August 1 and extends through July 31.
 Any class beginning during a particular academic year is considered to be part of that academic year, regardless of when the class ends.

 Advisement is an important component for enhancing the quality of a student’s program.
 To assist the student in planning a cohesive program and in meeting all degree requirements, a designated faculty member will serve as an advisor.
-It is the student’s responsibility to seek a conference with her/his advisor each semester to plan her/his course of study.
+It is the student’s responsibility to seek a conference with the advisor each semester to plan their course of study.
 It is the student’s responsibility to make sure that all university requirements, as listed in the GCU Graduate Catalog of the year/semester of acceptance, are fulfilled and that the appropriate courses are completed.
 This is incumbent on continuous enrollment at GCU.
 In the case of returning students, certain restrictions may apply to university requirements.
-Students should seek guidance from the Office of Graduate and Continuing Education in regard to university requirements when they are in the process of reapplying.
+Students should seek guidance from the Office of Graduate Admissions in regard to university requirements when they are in the process of reapplying.